lguibr/muzerotriangle/out.md

     @property
     def max_priority(self) -> float:
-        """Returns the maximum priority seen so far, or 1.0 if empty."""
+        """Returns the maximum priority seen so far, or 1.0 if empty.""" return float(self._max_priority) if self.n_entries > 0 else 1.0
-        # Return 1.0 if empty, ensuring new items get added with non-zero priority
-        return float(self._max_priority) if self.n_entries > 0 else 1.0